-There is a higher ratio of females to males across the region with the exception of the Ba-Phalaborwa Local Municipality where males outnumber females.
-The distribution of gender is illustrated below in Bar Chart 7.
+There is a higher ratio of females to males across the region with the Ba-Phalaborwa Local Municipality having the closest female to male ratio at 94.1.
+The sex ration across the region is illustrated below in Figure 17.